data-structures algorithms

 with .

-Choice of : For all keys , the probing sequence must reach all slots .
-This means that must hold and it must not divide . should be a prime number, , should be chosen independently of .
+For all keys , the probing sequence must reach all slots .
+This means that must hold and it must not divide .
+Usually, is chosen as a prime number, and is chosen independently of .

 Brent’s Improvement

-Idea: Whenever a key is inserted at a probed slot with (already occupied), set:
+Idea: Whenever a key is inserted at a probed slot with (already occupied), check if moving to its next position in its own probe sequence is more beneficial than continuing to probe for .

 If is occupied but is free, then move to to free the position for .